Turnyanskiy/pymol-movie/README.md

 color, representations and the global frame index.
 PyMol will then automatically interpolate between those scenes that results in the desired smooth transitions. https://pymolwiki.org/index.php/Scene

+**Note**: Since pymol interpolates between scenes a final "empty" scene is required.
+In this scene you are only required to define object state and frame (ie. the final frame of the movie).

 |           |                                                                                                                                      |
 | --------- | ------------------------------------------------------------------------------------------------------------------------------------ |
 | `scene`   | Scene name.
 (The example uses a number but this is not required.
 Scenes are loaded and linked in the order they appear in the .yaml) |